InertiaSolutionsGroup/Injury-Report/docs/README.md

 - `Children`: Stores information about children
 - `Users`: Stores information about teachers and front desk staff
 - `InjuryReports`: Stores all injury report data including status tracking

+For a comprehensive explanation of the database schema, see [DATABASE_SCHEMA.md](./DATABASE_SCHEMA.md).

 ## Documentation Index